smart-data-models/dataModel.Environment/AirQualityMonitoring/doc/spec.md

 ## List of properties

 - `airQualityIndex`: Overall Air Quality Index (AQI) for the observed air quality.  - `airQualityLevel`: Air Quality Category Indication.
 Qualitative level defined according to the local health agencies.
-For example, 'GOOD', 'MODERATE', 'POOR', 'UNHEALTHY', 'SEVERE', 'HAZARDOUS' etc.  - `airTemperatureTSA`: Object defining the possible processed results based on a measurement  - `alternateName`: An alternative name for this item  - `ambientNoiseTSA`: Object defining the possible processed results based on a measurement  - `aqiMajorPollutant`: Major pollutant in the Air Quality Index (AQI).
-Enum:'arsenic, bap, benzene, co2, nh3, no, no2, o2, o3, so2, pb'  - `arsenicTSA`: Object defining the possible processed results based on a measurement  - `atmosphericPressure`: Observed air (atmospheric or barometric) pressure.  - `atmosphericPressureTSA`: Object defining the possible processed results based on a measurement  - `bapTSA`: Object defining the possible processed results based on a measurement  - `benzeneTSA`: Object defining the possible processed results based on a measurement  - `co2TSA`: Object defining the possible processed results based on a measurement  - `coTSA`: Object defining the possible processed results based on a measurement  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+For example, 'GOOD', 'MODERATE', 'POOR', 'UNHEALTHY', 'SEVERE', 'HAZARDOUS' etc.  - `airTemperatureTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `alternateName`: An alternative name for this item  - `ambientNoiseTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `aqiMajorPollutant`: Major pollutant in the Air Quality Index (AQI).
+Enum:'arsenic, bap, benzene, co2, nh3, no, no2, o2, o3, so2, pb'  - `arsenicTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `atmosphericPressure`: Observed air (atmospheric or barometric) pressure.  - `atmosphericPressureTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `bapTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `benzeneTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `co2TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `coTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `deviceInfo`: Information about the device associated with the observations.  - `deviceStatus`: Indicates the status of physical device or devices.  - `id`: Unique identifier of the entity  - `illuminance`: Measured illuminance  - `name`: The name of this item.  - `nh3TSA`: Object defining the possible processed results based on a measurement  - `nickelTSA`: Object defining the possible processed results based on a measurement  - `no2TSA`: Object defining the possible processed results based on a measurement  - `noTSA`: Object defining the possible processed results based on a measurement  - `o2TSA`: Object defining the possible processed results based on a measurement  - `o3TSA`: Object defining the possible processed results based on a measurement  - `observationDateTime`: Last reported time of observation.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pbTSA`: Object defining the possible processed results based on a measurement  - `pm10TSA`: Object defining the possible processed results based on a measurement  - `pm25TSA`: Object defining the possible processed results based on a measurement  - `precipitation`: Observed precipitation/rainfall level over a given duration.  - `relativeHumidityTSA`: Object defining the possible processed results based on a measurement  - `seeAlso`: list of uri pointing to additional resources about the item  - `so2TSA`: Object defining the possible processed results based on a measurement  - `solarRadiation`: Instantaneous solar radiation measured in kW/m2  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type. it has to be AirQualityMonitoring  - `uvTSA`: Object defining the possible processed results based on a measurement  - `versionInfo`: Version information corresponding to this observation.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `deviceInfo`: Information about the device associated with the observations.  - `deviceStatus`: Indicates the status of physical device or devices.  - `id`: Unique identifier of the entity  - `illuminance`: Measured illuminance  - `name`: The name of this item.  - `nh3TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `nickelTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `no2TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `noTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `o2TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `o3TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `observationDateTime`: Last reported time of observation.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pbTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `pm10TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `pm25TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `precipitation`: Observed precipitation/rainfall level over a given duration.  - `relativeHumidityTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `seeAlso`: list of uri pointing to additional resources about the item  - `so2TSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `solarRadiation`: Instantaneous solar radiation measured in kW/m2  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI type. it has to be AirQualityMonitoring  - `uvTSA`: Object defining the temporal processing of a basic property during a period.
+It provides Maximum, minimum, instant value and average  - `versionInfo`: Version information corresponding to this observation.
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)